gesslar/glpu/doc/wiki/docs/index.md

 ## Contributing

 If you would like to contribute to gLPU, please feel free to fork the repository and submit a pull request.
-But, keep in mind that gLPU is an opinionated fork of LPUniversity and as such, pull request are subject to review and may be rejected if they do not align with the goals of gLPU.
+But, keep in mind that gLPU is an opinionated fork of LPUniversity and as such, pull requests are subject to review and may be rejected if they do not align with the goals of gLPU.

 ## License